 In 2011 – or, for Historical Society members, 30 May 1861 – the Memorial Day Parade was a festive and gaily patriotic event.
 Marchers dressed in their usual ensembles from the early 1860s, the men in their long frock coats and the women in flowered bonnets.
 Everyone smiled, waved tiny 34-star flags, and obligingly tossed root beer barrel candy to the children on the sidelines.
 The War may have started, but nobody was expecting it to last.

 2012 wasn’t much different.
 President Lincoln’s call for more troops wouldn’t happen until July of 1862, and as far as our research could show, all of the Cromwell boys who had answered his first call were safe.
-This year, however, the Historical Society’s aspect in the Memorial Day Parade will be greatly changed.
-Cromwell had lost at least four, maybe as many as nine, soldiers between 31 May 1862 and 30 May 1863 (we continue to cross-check records).
-In order to remember these brave men, some of our marchers will be in various stages of mourning, which brings into play a whole separate aspect of research that has been ongoing for the past two years.
+In 2012, however, the Historical Society’s aspect in the Memorial Day Parade was greatly changed.
+Cromwell had lost at least four, maybe as many as nine, soldiers between 31 May 1862 and 30 May 1863.
+In order to remember these brave men, some of our marchers were in various stages of mourning.

 This year, we will honor all of the men from Cromwell who died in the service of their country with 19 marchers in various stages of mourning.